salojoakim/ProjectDataScience/README.md

 - Google Cloud SDK (`gcloud`) and `gsutil` (for deployment)
 - A Google Cloud project with billing enabled
 - Mock data (a couple of .emls for testing)

-> Tip: Keep a terminal open with your active environment so installs and runs go into the same place.

 ---